syncfusion-content/uwp-docs/uwp/TreeGrid/Row-Drag-And-Drop.md

 {% endhighlight %}
 {% endtabs %}

-After dropping in tree grid, dragged item is added to TreeGrid based on the dropped position.
+After dropping in TreeGrid, dragged item is added to TreeGrid based on the dropped position.
 You can download the sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/DragAndDrop_ListViewAndTreeGrid796052425).